sdminonne/rh-blogs/RHACM-backup-and-restore/Backup and restore ACM.md

 bootstrap-hub-kubeconfig   Opaque   1      6d16h
 ```

-Since the `registration` in the managed cluster we'll need rights to register the mangaged clusters we have to supply them.
+Since the managed cluster `registration` operator needs rights to register the managed clusters we have to supply them.
 Remember we did not backup cluster scope resources and the rights are cluster scoped resources.
 Let's use heredoc again:

 ```bash=
 cat << EOF | oc  apply -f -